int-brain-lab/iblenv/README.md

 conda env remove -n iblenv
 ```

-Install all the repositories in develop mode:
+Install all the repositories in develop mode (the first command can take some time to complete):
 ```
 conda env create -f ./iblenv/iblenv.yaml conda activate iblenv